The Ross and Donna Irvine Education Fund

 How much can I apply for

-Each fiscal year, the Ross and Donna Irvine Education Fund awards a $1250 grant to one student for services in the Guelph and Wellington area, which can include Psycho-Educational Assessment, Mental Health Therapy, Counselling, or a First Year Post Secondary Bursary.
+Each fiscal year, the Ross and Donna Irvine Education Fund awards a $1,000 grant to two students for services in the Guelph and Wellington area, which can include Psycho-Educational Assessment, Mental Health Therapy, Counselling, or a First Year Post Secondary Bursary.

 Who is eligible